 This camp is open to kids entering grades 4 through 12, with activities and schedules arranged by age groups.
 Financial assistance is available for families, making it easier for parents of all economic levels.

-If your kid enjoys being out on the water, then Catalina Island which is only an hour boat ride away from Los Angeles, might be another good place to look for camps during the summer.
+If your kid enjoys being out on the water, then Catalina Island which is only an hour boat ride away from here, might be another good place to look for camps during the summer.

 They have a hotbed of creativity, with photography, filmmaking, acting, dance, and music classes.
 With the camp’s proximity to some of Hollywood’s top filming locations, it’s common for filmmakers and on-screen talents to visit and talk to SOCAPA campers.

 Weekends are spent touring many of the cozy neighborhood of Eagle Rock, where Occidental College is located.
-Your child also gets to see some of Hollywood’s best tourist spots, including the Hollywood Walk of Fame and Santa Monica boardwalk.
+Your child also gets to see some of Hollywood’s most popular tourist spots, including the Hollywood Walk of Fame and Santa Monica boardwalk.

 While the camp has dormitories for participants, your kid can attend as a day student if you live around the area.
 Day activities run between 9 am and 5 pm and often involve various activities, including shooting, editing, and mixing.